 Overnight in Siem Reap

 This morning you will get up early to witness the sunrise over ancient Angkor, and then return to the hotel for breakfast.
-After breakfast you will embark on the tour.
-Today with the help of your private guide, driver and private vehicle you will get to explore the town’s major attractions.
+After breakfast, you will embark on the tour.
+Today with the help of your private guide, driver and a private vehicle, you will get to explore the town’s major attractions.

 – Banteay Srei: A favorite site of most visitors.
-The special charm of this temple lies in its compact size, remarkable state of preservation, and the excellence of it decorative carvings.
+The special charm of this temple lies in its compact size, remarkable state of preservation, and the excellence of its decorative carvings.

 – Banteay Samre: With its rose-colored sandstone walls, decorated with carvings and bas-reliefs, which are among the most accomplished Angkor has to offer.